Braille: History

-At first, Braille was a one-to-one transliteration of the French alphabet, but soon various abbreviations (contractions) and even logograms were developed, creating a system much more like shorthand.
+At first, braille was a one-to-one transliteration of the French alphabet, but soon various abbreviations (contractions) and even logograms were developed, creating a system much more like shorthand.

 Today, there are braille codes for over 133 languages.

 In English, some variations in the braille codes have traditionally existed among English-speaking countries.
 In 1991, work to standardize the braille codes used in the English-speaking world began.
 Unified English Braille (UEB) has been adopted in all seven member countries of the International Council on English Braille (ICEB) as well as Nigeria.

-For blind readers, Braille is an independent writing system, rather than a code of printed orthography.

 Derivation

 Braille is derived from the Latin alphabet, albeit indirectly.
 In Braille's original system, the dot patterns were assigned to letters according to their position within the alphabetic order of the French alphabet of the time, with accented letters and w sorted at the end.

 Unlike print, which consists of mostly arbitrary symbols, the braille alphabet follows a logical sequence.
 The first ten letters of the alphabet, a–j, use the upper four dot positions: (black dots in the table below).
 These stand for the ten digits 1–9 and 0 in an alphabetic numeral system similar to Greek numerals (as well as derivations of it, including Hebrew numerals, Cyrillic numerals, Abjad numerals, also Hebrew gematria and Greek isopsephy).